 Nelson Fitts joined Wachtell, Lipton, Rosen & Katz in 2000 and was named partner in 2007.
-He practices in the firm’s Antitrust Department, where he focuses on analysis of competition issues in mergers, acquisitions, auctions, joint ventures, takeover defense and advocacy before federal, state and foreign antitrust authorities.
+He practices in the firm’s Antitrust group, where he focuses on analysis of competition issues in mergers, acquisitions, auctions, joint ventures, takeover defense and advocacy before federal, state and foreign antitrust authorities.

 - The Government Shutdown's Effect on Deals,

 in Harvard Law School’s Forum on Corporate Governance and Financial Regulation, January 9, 2019.

 - DOJ Challenges Activist Use of HSR Act's "Passive Investor" Exemption,

 in Harvard Law School Forum on Corporate Governance and Financial Regulation, April 7, 2016.